baptiste0928/raidprotect/README.md

   [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/raidprotect/raidprotect)

-- **Running locally**: make sure you have a MongoDB database and a Redis database running an avaiable to start the bot.
+- **Running locally**: make sure you have a MongoDB database and a Redis database running an available to start the bot.
 A simple way is to use a Docker (or Podman) container to launch local instances:
   ```
   $ docker run --name mongodb-raidprotect -d -p 27017:27017 mongo:latest